Guide to Virtual Pushups

 Approximately 16% of adults in the US have taken to utilizing online fitness videos to maintain their health during social distancing, a number that is likely to go up.
 Some small business owners in the industry might consider making the switch permanently or integrating online video subscriptions into their business model.

 Without a major cushion to fall back on, as most small businesses only have enough money to last them about a month, some gym owners may suffer if they take advantage of this opportunity.
-With social distancing being extended federally until the end of April, and longer in some other states, virtual training could be the norm for the foreseeable future.
+With social distancing being extended federally, virtual training could be the norm for the foreseeable future.